mrgnhnt96/revali/doc-site/docs/constructs/revali_server/tidbits.md

 ```

 :::tip
-Check out the dart docs on [Constants](https://dart.dev/language/variables#final-and-const) to learn more.
+Check out the dart docs on [Constants][dart-constants] to learn more.
 :::

 ### Type Referencing